 Administering Joint Injections

 The process of administering joint injections to your horse is the same regardless of the medication chosen.
-Injections should only be administered by a trained equine healthcare practitioner.
+Injections should only be administered by a trained equine veterinarian.

 For easily accessible joints, such as the hocks, knees, and stifles, injections are generally performed at your farm.
 To prepare for the procedure, make sure that the treatment area is cleaned in advance and minimize the number of people or horses walking around.